DwFinch07/PDF-Attendance-Parser/README.md

 ## Warning
-This PDF scanner is purpose-built for De Colores Learning Center & Childcare.
+This PDF scanner is purpose-built for De Colores Learning Center & Childcare (Arizona Department of Economic Security Sign-In / Sign-Out Record).
 While core scanning functions should work out of the box for most template layouts, the parsing logic: extract_child_name (if "" line) may require significant adjustments if the attendance sheet format differs from the expected template.
 Showcase of example template is above requirements.